Thermal Hall conductivity of electron-doped cuprates: METHODS

 Samples were cut into rectangular platelets and contacts were made with silver epoxy, diffused at 500\si{\celsius} under oxygen for 1~\si{\hour}.
 The in-plane samples have their lengths (and current direction) along the $a$ axis ($J \parallel a \parallel x$), \ie~parallel to the CuO$_2$ planes of the tetragonal structure.
 Sample dimensions are roughly $(500-1000) \times (500-1000) \times (50-200)$ (length between contacts $\times $ width $\times$ thickness, in $\mu$m).

-We also studied thermal transport for heat current applied along the $c-$axis ($J \parallel c \parallel z$), for NCCO at $x = 0.04$.
+We also studied thermal transport for heat current applied along the $c-$axis ($J \parallel c \parallel z$), for NCCO at $x = 0.04$ and $x=0.17$.
 To do so, we cut two samples from the same single crystal (distinct from the crystal used for the in-plane transport study): one with the longest direction along the $c$ axis and the other along the $a$ axis.
-The dimensions are ($660 \times 560 \times 210$) ~$\mu$m and ($870 \times 950 \times 165$) ~$\mu$m for the $c$ axis and $a$ axis respectively.

 In addition to the annealed samples mentioned above, we also measured two as-grown (unannealed) samples, with $x$ = 0.04 and 0.10, respectively -- to investigate the effect of oxygen reduction on the thermal transport properties of NCCO.
 The dimensions are ($1320 \times 1250 \times 150$) $\mu$m and ($700 \times 550 \times 670$) $\mu$m for $x = 0.04$ and $x = 0.10$ respectively.
 For $x <0.13$, the reduction process removes some of the non-stoichiometric excess oxygen atoms that lie naturally in apical positions of the structure in as-grown samples~\cite{Richard2004}.
-The effectiveness of this reduction process reduces with increasing Ce doping~\cite{Armitage2002}.
+The effectiveness of this reduction process decreases with increasing Ce doping~\cite{Armitage2002}.